mozilla/glean/docs/user/reference/metrics/datetime.md

 ### `testGetValue`

-Gets the recorded value for a given datetime metric as a language specific Date object.
+Get the recorded value for a given datetime metric as a language-specific Date object.

 {{#include ../../../shared/tab_header.md}}